tongbao96/code-for-SciNER/README.md

 Please cite the following paper if you use this code and dataset in your work.

->Tong Bao, Yi Zhao, Heng Zhang, Chengzhi Zhang\*.Enhancing Scientific Named Entity Recognition via Large Language Models: A Type-driven Multi-task Learning Approach. ***Expert Systems with Applications***, 2025, January 2 (Revised).
+>Tong Bao, Yi Zhao, Heng Zhang, Chengzhi Zhang\*.Enhancing Scientific Named Entity Recognition via Large Language Models: A Type-driven Multi-task Learning Approach. ***Expert Systems with Applications***, 2025.01.02 (Revised).